-Do not use any plastic or water repellent fabrics, as it is important for nursing pads to have breathable fabric.
+NOTE: Do not use any plastic or water repellent fabrics, as it is important for these pads to have breathable fabric.

 How to Make Reusable Contoured Nursing Pads

 Make your own reusable contoured nursing pads from 1/2 yard of flannel.
-These are more comfortable than store-bought disposable or reusable ones.
+These breast pads are more comfortable than store-bought disposable pads.

 Easy to make, these nursing pads are good for the environment.